aaronriekenberg/aaronriekenberg.github.io/content/posts/I-like-go.md

 Because the JVM's pause times are big (200 milliseconds) a common tactic even for stateless applications is to use multiple GBs of heap space.
 2-4GB might be considered small for high-performance JVM apps so the GC does not have to run often.

-With go heap usage of 10-20 megabytes is common for a stateless application.
+With go heap usage in 10s of megabytes is common for a stateless application.

 # Go Modules

 Go has something like Gradle built-in to the language.
 It manages dependency versions, transitive dependencies, and embedding version info to an app automatically.

-Go modules do not rely on a central repository server like Gradle/Maven.
-They take a simple approach of checking out code from a public code repo (e.g. github), building it locally, and caching the compiled library locally.
+Go modules do not rely on a central repository for build artifacts like Gradle or Maven.
+They take a simple approach of checking out code from a repository (e.g. github), building it locally, and caching the compiled library locally.

 I find go modules defaults to be more sane than Gradle, for example with just one `go build` command I can build my app and produce an executable.

-With Gradle we must worry which plugin to use (shadowjar? application? spring boot fatjar?) and arcane details like whether a jar's manifest file contains the correct main class name.
-For libraries we must worry about complex processes to upload to private or public maven/gradle repositories.
+With Gradle applications we must worry which plugin to use (shadowjar? application? spring boot fatjar?) and arcane details like whether a jar's manifest file contains the correct main class name.
+For libraries we must worry about complex processes to deploy to private or public maven/gradle repositories.
 None of this is needed in go.

 In just 3 commands and a few milliseconds we can update go itself and all modules to their latest versions for a project, while respecting semver: